 This Recipe Is …

 - Fresh, nutty, creamy, delicious

 - Easy for beginners

 - 100ml Water

-- Pour the soy milk into a large, heavy bottomed saucepan.
-Turn the heat to medium and wait for the milk to come to a gentle boil.
-Do stir inbetween to prevent any milk from sticking to the bottom of the pan.
+- Boil the soy milk.
+Using a large, heavy-bottomed saucepan over medium heat, bring the soy milk to a gentle boil.
+Stir gently to prevent any milk from sticking to the bottom of the pan.

-- Once the milk has boiled, pour the water and vinegar mixture into the pan.
-Switch the heat off and immediately begin to stir the pan in one direction only.
-You should begin to see the whey (green liquid) separating from the curds.
-Continue to stir for around 3 minutes, then leave it to rest.
-The curds should separate after a few minutes of resting time.
+- Add the vinegar.
+Once the milk comes to a boil, add the vinegar to the pan.
+Switch the heat off and stir in one direction.
+You'll begin to see whey (green liquid) separating from the soy milk curds.
+Stir for around three minutes, then rest for an additional five minutes.
+The curds should separate completely.

 - Strain the tofu using a cheesecloth draped over a sieve.
 Pour the contents of the pan into the cheesecloth, allowing the whey to drain through.
 Run cold water over the curds to wash off any vinegar taste, then gather the top of the cheesecloth and squeeze to remove excess water from the curds.

 - Press the tofu in a tofu press and leave for approximately four hours (for extra-firm tofu).
 Leave the cheesecloth wrapped around the tofu while pressing.

 If you don't have a tofu press, you can create a make-shift one with a large plate to catch excess water, and heavy weights (such as cans) on top.
 This may take longer than a specialist tofu press, which is a great investment.